 Four people were arrested at Ninth and Market Streets and accused of throwing bricks through the windows of the Robert Nix Federal Building, police said: Adam McVicker, 25, of Coatesville; Dustin Callahan 24, of Farmingdale, N.J.; Allison Donohue, 23, of Wallingford; and Josey Augustine, 31, of Royersford.

-Three others were arrested at Sixth and Sansom Streets, police said: Jacob Robotin, 25, of Willow Grove; Sydney Miller, 22, of Philadelphia; and Meredith Tooker, 26, of Philadelphia.
+Three others were arrested at Sixth and Sansom Streets, police said: Josie Robotin, 25, of Willow Grove; Sydney Miller, 22, of Philadelphia; and Meredith Tooker, 26, of Philadelphia.
 They were found with spray paint on their clothes and backpacks containing what charging documents called “explosive materials” and an “improvised incendiary device” — including bottles or jars filled with flammable liquids, one of which had a fuse, and a white powder that was labeled as a fire starter.

 Each was charged with criminal mischief and related counts.
 Police said the damage to the building was estimated at $3,000.